stereobooster/beoe/README.md

 The logo is an illustration from [Oliver Byrne's Elements of Euclid: The First Six Books with Coloured Diagrams and Symbols](https://www.c82.net/euclid/).

 ## TODO

+- update readmes for all packages.
+Point to online documentation and remove duplication
+- online example for pan-zoom